jarondl/pygtfs/README.md

 Dependencies
 ------------

 - [SQLAlchemy](http://www.sqlalchemy.org/) 0.7.8.
-Used for all mapping of GTFS objects to the relational DB.
+Used for all mapping of GTFS
+  objects to the relational DB.
 You'll need to be familiar with it to read the code; the [documentation](http://docs.sqlalchemy.org/) is pretty solid.
 - [pytz](http://pytz.sourceforge.net/) 2012d.
-A few GTFS fields are expected to be in a [tz time zone format](http://en.wikipedia.org/wiki/List_of_tz_database_time_zones).
+A few GTFS fields are expected
+  to be in a [tz time zone format](http://en.wikipedia.org/wiki/List_of_tz_database_time_zones).
+- [six](http://pythonhosted.org/six/).
+Used in order to support python2 and
+  python3 in a single code base.
+- [docopt](http://docopt.org/).
+Pythonic command line arguments parser, that will make you smile

 Installation
 ------------

 Get [setuptools](http://pypi.python.org/pypi/setuptools) if you don't have it, clone the repo, and use `python setup.py install`.
 At some point I may add this to PyPI, but I don't think it's mature enough yet.

 Basic usage
 -----------

 To include pygtfs functionality in your application, use `import pygtfs`.

-If you have GTFS data either as a zip file or as a collection of files in a folder, you can load the data into an in-memory SQLite database and into a Schedule variable as follows (using [BART](http://www.bart.gov/) data as an example):

-    sched = gtfs.load('data/bart.zip')
-    sched = gtfs.load('data/bart/')

-You can load the data into an SQLite database on disk as well by passing a second argument to `load`.

-    sched = gtfs.load('data/bart.zip', 'data/bart.db')

-Once you've created the database you can access the data quickly without regenerating the database by creating a Schedule object directly as follows.
-Keep in mind that the SQL database will be much bigger on disk than a zip file (the order of magnitude varies a decent amount).
+The first thing you need to to is to create a new schedule object:

-    sched = gtfs.Schedule('data/bart.db')
+    sched = pygtfs.Schedule(":memory:")

+This will create an in memory sqlite database.
+Instead you can supply a filename to be used for sqlite (such as ('gtfs.sqlite'), or a sqlalchemy database connection.

+Then you can load gtfs feeds into the databas, by using append:

+    pygtfs.append_feed(sched, "sample-gtfs-feed.zip")

+Where the gtfs feed can be either a `.zip` file, or a folder full of `.txt` files.
+You can add as many feeds as you want into a single database, without fear of conflicts (but you can two stop names for one place, one from each feed for example).
+Another option to load feeds is to use the 'gtfs2db' script as explained later.

 The Schedule object represents a collection of objects that correspond to the contents of a GTFS feed.
 You can get the list of agencies, stops, routes, etc. with fairly straightforwardly named attributes (see "Reference" below for full details):

     >>> sched.agencies
     [<Agency BART: Bay Area Rapid Transit>, <Agency AirBART: AirBART>]